Training and Academic Career Development

 Longer-term objectives include embedding and sustaining activity so that training and support can lead to measurable action and impact, supported via investment and co-funding with partners regionally and nationally.

-We will soon be launching our Virtual College, which will offer a one-stop-shop for training and career development opportunities.
+In April 2022, we launched our Virtual College Training Hub.
+The Hub aims to offer a one-stop-shop for training and career development opportunities.